 We may seek strategic collaborations with leading biopharmaceutical companies to develop and commercialize ensifentrine.
 These partnerships could provide significant funding to advance the development of ensifentrine while allowing us to benefit from the development and commercialization expertise of our collaborators.

-We are developing ensifentrine for the treatment of COVID-19 and may also develop it for cystic fibrosis and severe asthma.
+We may develop ensifentrine for cystic fibrosis and severe asthma.
 CF is considered an orphan disease by both the US and European regulatory authorities.
 According to WHO estimates, 300 million people suffer from asthma and it is the most common chronic disease amongst children.

 Initially, we are developing ensifentrine for the US and European markets.
 However, we may also develop ensifentrine for other markets such as China, which has more than 50 million COPD patients and is estimated to grow to 70 million in 2030.